trbaker/GIStandards/appendix_keywords.md

 # Keywords

-This machine analysis searches for the following keywords.
+This machine analysis searches for the following keywordsor phrases.
 Note that some keywords include a space (indicated as "_") before or after the word.
 This is intended to improve search results by reducing false positives.
+Searching is case-sensitive.
+Variations in case are included below.
+The percent of total occurrence of a keyword or phrase (across all states and subjects) is included below.

 - GIS (~ 22% of geospatial keywords found)
 - geospatial, Geospatial (~ 11% of geospatial keywords found)